nationalarchives/design-system/src/components/sidebar/index.md

 ## Pages

-The pages style sidebar is used to link to other relevant pages.
-It can show similar pages in a section of a site.
+The pages style sidebar is used to link to other pages such as similar pages in a section of a site.

-The current page can be highlighted.
+The current page can be highlighted and also display the top-level headings within it.

-This page uses a pages style sidebar to list all the components in the Design System.

 {{ example({ group: "components", item: "sidebar", example: "pages", html: true, nunjucks: true, size: "l" }) }}